Lorazepam 2mg: Uses, Benefits, and Precautions

 - Induce amnesia, preventing recall of potentially distressing events

-- Enhance the effects of anesthesia
+- Enhance the effects of anaesthesia

 - Seizures